 Complementing portfolios with active ETFs

-Building an optimal portfolio can include taking some measure of risk to generate growth while also building in protection for inevitable downturns.
-Advisors can draw from model portfolios or other “pre-cooked” allocation plans in order to address different risk profiles.
+Building an optimal portfolio can include taking some measure of risk to generate growth while also building in protection for inevitable market downturns.
+Advisors can draw from model portfolios or other “pre-cooked” asset allocation frameworks to address the varying risk profiles of their clients.
 It’s important to note that the addition of active ETFs may change the risk/return calculus for any investor.

 Return expectations can vary widely depending on the strategy, manager and asset class of an active investment.
 Knowing how a fund fits into a portfolio lineup can be crucial to avoiding investment overlap and understanding how it may alter a portfolio’s risk profile.
 Considering how these products fit together in an investor’s portfolio is key to helping them stay aligned with their long-term goals.

 Active ETFs typically reside in the active sleeve of a portfolio.
 Investors may decide to focus on alpha or return-seeking strategies in less efficient markets, or perhaps as risk mitigators, potentially offering downside protection during volatile periods.

 Recognizing the opportunities for active ST ETFs

 The active ST ETF structure opens up a wider breadth of portfolio strategies inclusive of portfolio managers who need the ability to cloak their portfolios to implement their proprietary approaches.
 So where do active ST ETFs fit in?